 Infants present after a few weeks of life with expiratory stridor (also called laryngeal crow).
 Expiratory stridor may worsen with supine position, crying, and respiratory infections.
 Feeding difficulties are reported sometimes.
 Hoarseness, aphonia, and breathing also may be reported.

-Obtain history of an acquired etiology, such as prolonged intubation, tracheostomy, chest trauma, recurrent tracheobronchitis, cartilage disorder (relapsing polychondritis), or lung resection.
+Obtain a history of an acquired etiology, such as prolonged intubation, tracheostomy, chest trauma, recurrent tracheobronchitis, cartilage disorder (relapsing polychondritis), or lung resection.

 Inspiratory retractions of supraclavicular and intercostal spaces may occur.
 Thoracic deformity may be present in cases of chronic tracheomalacia, especially in younger patients.
 Auscultation reveals normal inspiration but abnormal expiratory noises.
 Not uncommonly, infants may demonstrate signs of growth failure.